franzliedke/deis-client/README.md

 # Versioning

-The major and minor version numbers match to the version of the [Deis Cotnroller API](http://docs.deis.io/en/latest/reference/api-v1.5/).
-The patch version marks the version of this gem itself.
+The major and minor version numbers match the version of the [Deis Controller API](http://docs.deis.io/en/latest/reference/api-v1.5/).
+The patch version marks the version of the gem itself.